teaching-js/js-primer/content/dom.md

 You can do this directly in `HTML` with a variety of tags such as `onclick`, `onhover`, `onblur` etc. read about them on the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/Events).

-These bind directly to a `DOM Node`, that is to say, a event only fires if the click happened on the object on the screen. (more on how this works this further down)
+These bind directly to a `DOM Node`; that is they will only react and admit an event if the user interacts with the specific node that was interacted with; and its children.

 ```html
 <script>